Functional Inequalities for doubly weighted Brownian Motion with Sticky-Reflecting Boundary Diffusion: Logarithmic Sobolev Inequality

-We assume $L_{\laa}$ and $L_{\sib}$ to be finite and respective upper bounds to be known.\\ We first prove an analogue of Proposition \ref{prop:varinterpol} which is an adaptation of a result from \cite{brw} to our weighted setting.
-Note that assumptions \eqref{eq:cond1} and \eqref{eq:cond3} in the next Proposition are exactly the same as in Proposition \ref{prop:varinterpol} for the Poincar\'{e} inequality.
+Again we first consider the case $\delta=1$ including weighted boundary diffusion and discuss the case $\delta=0$ without boundary diffusion in subsection~\ref{ssec:lsiwobd}.
+We will give upper bounds on the logarithmic Sobolev constant $L_\mu$ for Brownian motion with sticky-reflecting boundary diffusion doubly weighted by $\mu$ on $\Om$.
+The bound will depend on the Poincar\'{e} and logarithmic Sobolev constants $C_{\laa}, L_{\laa}, C_{\sib},L_{\sib}$.
+The main result providing an upper bound on $L_\mu$ in this setting will be obtained via combination of Proposition~\ref{prop:logsobinterpol}, Theorem~\ref{thm:explconst} and Theorem~\ref{thm:wbdrlogsob}.\\ We first prove an analogue of Proposition~\ref{prop:varinterpol} which is also an adaptation of a result from~\cite{brw} to the weighted setting.
+Note that assumptions \eqref{eq:cond1} and \eqref{eq:cond3} in the next Proposition are exactly the same as in Proposition~\ref{prop:varinterpol} for the Poincar\'{e} inequality.